 When I was in college, in the early ’70s, I took a gourmet cooking class and saved this Torta d’Erbe recipe throughout the years.
 I love it because it contains cabbage, Swiss chard, onions, leeks, zucchini, potatoes, and eggs.
-Needless to say, it’s a heart-healthy and cancer-fighting powerhouse!
 I added a little garlic to the original recipe because, to me, it just isn’t Italian without it.
 The sprinkling of nutmeg gives it a fragrant and somewhat sweet flavor.
 Unlike many frittata recipes, this one only requires 3 eggs, so it’s light and won’t wreak havoc on your cholesterol.

 The wonderful thing about baking a frittata is that you can use any type of vegetable that’s in season and sprinkle in all your favorite fresh herbs.

 It’s an easy recipe to make and is perfect to take along for potlucks, picnics, and brunches.